ihc4bc/ihc4bc.github.io/index.md

 For more details please refer to our paper.

 # Citation
-If you use this dataset in your research, please cite the following paper:
+If you use this dataset please cite the following paper:

-TODOTODO
+Amir Akbarnejad, Nilanjan Ray, Penny J. Barnes, Gilbert Bigras.
+Predicting Ki67, ER, PR, and HER2 Statuses from H&E-stained Breast Cancer Images. arXiv:2308.01982.

 # Issues
 Please report issues to the following address, and help us improve the dataset